 In order to understand all the complex dynamics at work in the global shift in how food is perceived, valued, and commoditized, the CIRS research initiative offers insight into many of these issues.
 The participants engaged in a historical analysis of food regimes and the major systems that have allocated food resources through different economic, political, and market models.
 Different means of production since the nineteenth century, including increased industrialization and mechanization of farming and transportation in the early half of the twentieth century had varying effects on Middle Eastern countries’ relationship with food.
 Food production and distribution took on an international aspect where products gown in one place were exported to another as part of a globalized network of worldwide colonial projects.

 Over the decades, countries began growing cash crops that had a comparative market advantage and so food took on a different meaning as something subject to market pressure rather than a means of human sustenance.
 Increased incomes and rapid population growth led to changing patterns of food consumption and demand for ever diverse types of food, which in turn placed further ecological constraints on land and water.
-A concomitant lifestyle shift from “traditional” diets based on the consumption of local market produce to “modern” diets based on meat, sugar, and processed foods purchased in supermarkets has had adverse effects on health with increased levels of diabetes, malnutrition, and obesity in the Middle East.
+A concomitant lifestyle shift from “traditional” diets based on the consumption of local market produce to “modern” diets based on meat, sugar, and processed foods purchased in supermarkets has had adverse effects on health with increased levels of malnutrition in the Middle East.
 Further to its market value, food was used as a political weapon of coercion and a tool of foreign policy, where dominant countries would either encourage or discourage the distribution of surplus food as reward or punishment.

 Because Middle East countries import a large percentage of their food requirements, recent volatile hikes in global food prices have had severe adverse effects.
 At the macroeconomic level, this has contributed to inflation and trade deficits, and at the microeconomic household level, increased prices have contributed to increased poverty and food insecurity.
 Many countries have responded to the global food crisis of 2008 with decisions to increase domestic production of food.
 Other solutions include investment in highly controversial “foreign land acquisitions,” to grow food abroad.
 This may be at the expense of local populations in the host country who may become displaced and further impoverished by often unregulated and unscrupulous land deals.